thinhdnn/ai-test-management/RESET_DB_GUIDE.md

 # Database Reset Tool Guide

-The `reset-db.sh` script provides multiple features for managing the Prisma database of your Playwright Gemini application, including resetting the entire database, deleting specific projects or test cases.
+The `reset-db.sh` script provides multiple features for managing the Prisma database of your AI Test Management application, including resetting the entire database, deleting specific projects or test cases.

 ## Features